OPoW & RewardsBenchmarker Rewards

 Challenge Factors

 Challenge factors are derived from individual challenges.
-For each challenge xx, benchmarker ii has an associated challenge factor calculated using their qualifying solutions:
+For each challenge xx, benchmarker ii has an associated challenge factor calculated using their qualifying bundles:

 challenge_factori,x=num_qualifiersi,xtotal_qualifiersx\text{challenge\_factor}_{i,x} = \frac{\text{num\_qualifiers}_{i,x}}{\text{total\_qualifiers}_x}

-Here, num_qualifiersi,xnum\_qualifiers_{i,x} is the number of qualifiers benchmarker ii has for challenge xx in the current block, and total_qualifiersx=inum_qualifiersi,xtotal\_qualifiers_x=\sum_i num\_qualifiers_{i,x}.
+Here, num_qualifiersi,xnum\_qualifiers_{i,x} is the number of qualifying bundles benchmarker ii has for challenge xx in the current block, and total_qualifiersx=inum_qualifiersi,xtotal\_qualifiers_x=\sum_i num\_qualifiers_{i,x}.
 If there are currently nn challenges, then each benchmarker has nn challenge factors — one for each challenge.

 Deposit Factors